eddybudge/pseudo-ne-with-awk/README.md

 # pseudo-ne-with-awk
 A rudimentary named entity recognition with awk and combinations of correlated NEs.
+It's a part of our (KaiserSource's and mine) "homework assignment" at university - that is SNA of NEs extracted from news articles about the italian government (title-abstract2.csv).
+The execution of files was automitized by KaiserSource - see script.sh.
+This pre-processing has as its objective the retrieval of all of couples of names mentioned in the same article.
+These couples of correlated names were employed then as arches of the "social graph" in Gephi .

+The structure of the first file, filter.awk, was mostly suggested to KaiserSource on StackOverflow - see https://stackoverflow.com/questions/56583235/remove-the-first-capitalized-word-after-a-period/56583628?noredirect=1#comment99749372_56583628, by https://stackoverflow.com/users/1745001/ed-morton - which helped us with AWK programming language.